karantan/nix-and-poetry/README.md

 8.1.3
 ```

-We also want to be able to run our script as an app so we need to add the following
+We also want to be able to run our script as an app, so we need to add the following
 to the pyproject.toml:

 ```